-- 5. Since 2016, forty-one (87%) Member States3 have developed national integrated strategic plans for reproductive, maternal, newborn, child, and adolescent health (RMNCAH) aligned with the GSWCAH.
-Nineteen Member States4 have developed stand-alone adolescent health strategies. - 6.
-Forty-three out of 47 (92%) Member States have adopted at least 13 of the 16 key RMNCAH policies.5 It is worth noting that policies on early childhood development and violence against women are the least available.6 Twenty-nine Member States7 have developed and are using RMNCAH scorecards for monitoring the progress of the GSWCAH.
-A regional sexual and reproductive health and rights (SRHR) scorecard was developed with 22 priority indicators. - 7.
-Four of the 31 Member States that reported on progress have achieved an increase in their domestic general government health expenditure (GGHE-D) on maternal conditions, while nine have stagnated and six have registered a decrease.
-Based on 2017 data, 8% of households in the Region, representing 87 million individuals, incurred catastrophic health expenditures.
+5. Since 2016, forty-one (87%) Member States have developed national integrated strategic plans for reproductive, maternal, newborn, child, and adolescent health (RMNCAH) aligned with the GSWCAH.
+Nineteen Member States have developed stand-alone adolescent health strategies.

+6. Forty-three out of 47 (92%) Member States have adopted at least 13 of the 16 key RMNCAH policies.
+It is worth noting that policies on early childhood development and violence against women are the least available.
+Twenty-nine Member States have developed and are using RMNCAH scorecards for monitoring the progress of the GSWCAH.
+A regional sexual and reproductive health and rights (SRHR) scorecard was developed with 22 priority indicators.

+7. Four of the 31 Member States that reported on progress have achieved an increase in their domestic general government health expenditure (GGHE-D) on maternal conditions, while nine have

-1 Every Woman Every Child: The Global Strategy for Women's, Children's, and Adolescents' Health (2016-2030) 2015.
+&lt;sup>1 Every Woman Every Child: The Global Strategy for Women's, Children's, and Adolescents' Health (2016-2030) 2015:

-WHA69/16.
+&lt;sup>2 WHA69/16.
 Operational plan to take forward the Global Strategy for Women's, Children's, and Adolescents' Health.
-May 2016. (https://apps.who.int/gb/ebwha/pdf_files/WHA69/A69_16-en.pdf)
+May 2016. (https://apps.who.int/gb/ebwha/pdf\files/WHA69/A69\16-en.pdf)

-3 All Member States except Algeria, Cabo Verde, Comoros, Equatorial Guinea, Guinea-Bissau, and Seychelles.
+&lt;sup>3 All Member States except Algeria, Cabo Verde, Comoros, Equatorial Guinea, Guinea-Bissau, and Seychelles

-4 Angola, Benin, Burkina Faso, Burundi, Cabo Verde, Central African Republic, Comoros, Democratic Republic of the Congo, Eritrea, Lesotho, Madagascar, Mauritania, Mauritius, Niger, Rwanda, Sao Tome and Principe, Seychelles, Zambia, and Zimbabwe.
+&lt;sup>4 Angola, Benin, Burkina Faso, Burundi, Cabo Verde, Central African Republic, Comoros, Democratic Republic of the Congo, Eritrea, Lesotho, Madagascar, Mauritania, Mauritius, Niger, Rwanda, Sao Tome and Principe, Seychelles, Zambia, and Zimbabwe

-5 Global RMNCAH Policy survey, 2018/2019.
+&lt;sup>5 Global RMNCAH Policy survey, 2018/2019